Lucksom/Zero-New-Tab-Page/README.md

 *   **Full Backup & Restore:** Generate a downloadable `.json` file that perfectly saves your `localStorage` (colors, sliders, toggles) and your `chrome.storage.local` (shortcuts, custom engines).
 Upload the file later to instantly restore your exact setup.
 *   **Reset Controls:** Dedicated buttons to safely reset just your shortcuts, just your background, or just your layout sliders back to factory defaults.

-## 🚀 Installation Guide

-Because this extension is currently in active development and not yet on the Chrome Web Store, you can easily install it on your local browser using Developer Mode.

 ---

 ## 👏 Credits & APIs